dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

 ### **sqlalchemy** backend

 **sqlalchemy** (the default) yields table data as list of Python dictionaries.
 This data goes through regular extract and normalize steps and does not require additional dependencies to be installed.
 It is the most robust (works with any destination, correctly represents data types) but also the slowest.
-You can use `detect_precision_hints` to pass exact database types to `dlt` schema.
+You can use `reflection_level="full_with_precision"` to pass exact database types to `dlt` schema.

 ### **pyarrow** backend